Laureate Professor Eric Reynolds awarded prestigious Clinical Research Award

 Eric’s article, titled “Porphyromonas gingivalis in Alzheimer’s disease brains: Evidence for disease causation and treatment with small molecule inhibitors”, was recognised for its practical contributions to the profession.

 This article features research into the link between the organism Porphyromonas gingivalis and dementia.

-P gingivalis, a “microbial vampire” that enters the bloodstream from the mouth when a patient brushes their teeth or eats food, is an organism which many researchers around the world are beginning to identify as a risk factor for rheumatoid arthritis, certain cancers, cardiovascular diseases and, the focal point of Eric’s work, dementia.
+P. gingivalis, referred to as a “microbial vampire”, enters the bloodstream from the mouth when a patient brushes their teeth or eats food.
+It is an organism which many researchers around the world are beginning to identify as a risk factor for rheumatoid arthritis, certain cancers, cardiovascular diseases and, the focal point of Eric’s work, dementia.

 Earlier this year, Eric was featured on an episode of ABC’s Catalyst program discussing his work developing a preventative vaccine for such risks.

 The Clinical Research award recognises an outstanding published scientific manuscript with direct clinical relevance and application to the practice of periodontics.

 Furthermore, the manuscript must present new information which can be readily used by practitioners when evaluating or managing patients with periodontal diseases.